lnmedrano/graphql-best-practices/possible_topics.md

   }
   ```

-- Variables, directives and  are allowed.
+- Variables, directives and fragments are allowed.

   ```graphql
   query {